Minecraft Console ClientMinecraft Console Client

 Prerequisites

-1. Gitbash (if you're on Windows)
+1. Git Bash (if you are on Windows)

-Download and install Gitbashopen in new window.
+Download and install Git Bash.

 Tip